8 Best Cockroach Repellents

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-Illustration of cockroaches running away from a house
+Illustration of cockroaches running away from a houseankomando/Getty Images

 Cockroaches carry diseases, spread bacteria that can contaminate food and act as an allergen source to trigger asthma attacks.
-They’re bad news all around.
+They’re bad news all around, and you definitely don’t want them in your home.
+That means you’re going to want to get some form of cockroach repellent (and maybe more than one).

 Best Indoors